geniuskitchen-ai/pydantic-ai-introduction/README.md

-# pydantic-introduction
+# Pydantic AI Agent Framework

-Pydantic AI Examples
+Sample code with examples for beginners